SmithsonianWorkshops/advanced-hydra-workshops/conda.md

   - defaults
 ```

-`~/.condarc` can be manually edited or if you want to reset to default settings, it can be removed
+`~/.condarc` can be manually edited or if you want to reset to default settings, it can be removed.

 ### Installing